-IQIYI, Inc. (IQ) CEO Yu Gong on Q3 2020 Results - Earnings Call Transcript

 Zhijing Liu

-My question is as we see that Focus Media has seen some very good recovery in the past two quarters, so can we see that advertising -- branded advertising is still very attractive for many advertisers?
+My question is as we see that focus media has seen some very good recovery in the past two quarters, so can we see that advertising -- branded advertising is still very attractive for many advertisers?

 Yu Gong

-As for brand advertising method for the domestic Internet platform, the first one is the content target as to that advertising is targeted to one single specific content.
-Because of the pandemic, the content released -- some of the content release were delayed, and definitely, that influenced our brand advertising.
+As for brand advertising method for the domestic Internet platform, the first one is the content targeted as to that advertising is targeted to one single specific content.
+Because of the pandemic, the content released -- some of the content release were delayed, and, that influenced our brand advertising.

-And also another one is auto distributed.
+And also, another one is auto distributed.
 But considering that the content -- the delay is quite recovering after the pandemic is controlled and also that our advertising supply is quite abundant, so it's that we keep very positive on the trend and outlook for our brand advertising.
 Thank you.

 Operator